All Posts

 Stage 3: "Unconsciouscompetence"

-Like how the title suggests, eventually with enough practice, the use ofmetalanguage becomes second nature.
-Seamlessly incorporating metalanguage inyour short answers, analytical commentaries, and essays, you don't even have toactively think about the terms.
+Eventually, with enough practice, the use of metalanguage becomes second nature.
+Seamlessly incorporating it into your short answers, analytical commentaries, and essays, you don't even have to actively think about the terms.
 You apply them automatically in your analysis.

 Stage 4: Stylistic effects